Article

 Skills non-techies can harness for AI jobs

 There are several non-technical skills that can make a difference for somebody looking for a job in AI.
-These skills are possible to develop, meaning that you aren’t out of luck if you weren’t born or naturally gifted with them.
-Here are a few that stand out:
+These soft skills are possible to develop, meaning that you aren't out of luck if you weren't born or naturally gifted with them.
+Below are a few that stand out:

-• Collaboration skills.
-If you’re naturally adept at working with a team, collaboration will be a valuable skill for your career in AI.
+• Collaboration.
+If you're naturally adept at working with a team, collaboration will be a valuable skill for your career path in AI.
 Your productivity will increase, and your entire team will become more efficient.

-• Project management skills.
+• Project management.
 Speaking of enhanced productivity, project management skills will enable you to keep your team focused on a shared goal while effectively managing each step in the process of accomplishing your desired end result.

-• Problem-solving skills.
+• Problem-solving.
 Being able to quickly and creatively identify solutions to problems as they arise is a valuable skill in any field.

-• Organizational skills.
+• Organization.
 Effective organization skills will help you manage your time and resources to stay focused on the work that matters most.

 You can develop these skills by seeking feedback from friends and former colleagues, engaging with resources such as books and podcasts, and looking for opportunities to practice and build competency in real-world situations.